foshay/CTFhitcon2019/README.md

 Full RELRO      No canary found   NX enabled    PIE enabled     No RPATH   No RUNPATH   No Symbols      No      0
 ```

-The program starts by asking for an input size to send to malloc().
+The program starts by asking for an input size to send to var7 = malloc(size).
+From now on I will refer to var7 as *mValue*
 After sending the input size it prints out a "Magic" pointer value which points towards where the heap was allocated.

 For example, mallocing 100 gives us a pointer to 0x55a29a156260